Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

     - API Key (api_key)
 6. Click **Set** near both fields.

-### Create an Agent Assist Config
+### Create an AI Copilot Config

-To create your Agent Assist Config, follow these steps:
+To create your AI Copilot Config, follow these steps:

 1. Create an agent assist configuration by using the [Post](https://api-trial.cognigy.ai/openapi#post-/v2.0/agentassistconfigs) request.
 2. Define the grid size in the `config.grid` object of the configuration by specifying the number of rows and columns.